 4.4 Discussion and Conclusion

 HIV drug resistance testing is essential to characterize the viral population (Baba et al., 2005; Simen et al., 2009) and to treat HIV infected individuals with the correct combination of antiretroviral drugs to suppress the viral replication for longer time periods and thereby increase life expectancy (Harrison et al., 2010; van Sighem et al., 2010).
 The Roche/454 HTS technology has shown great potential to genotype even the minor HIV variants that are clinically relevant (Lataillade et al., 2010; Simen et al., 2007; Simen et al., 2009; Varghese et al., 2009).
 However, the Roche/454 HTS platform currently generates up to a million sequences and, thus, manual analysis at any processing step is not feasible.
 Seq2Res computational pipeline is designed to analyze this huge amount of data for HIV drug resistance testing and produce sample specific drug resistance genotyping reports.

+4.4.1 Optimal full-length

 HIV drug resistance is strongly associated with the pattern of DRMs (Bennett et al., 2009; Johnson et al., 2009; Johnson et al., 2010; Zhang et al., 2010).
 Thus, it is required to sequence the entirety of HIV genes associated with drug resistance, to reveal the DRMs patterns.
 Among the current high throughput sequencing technologies, Roche/454 has the ability to generate sequence reads of up to 1000 nucleotides length (www.454.com).
 However, the reverse transcriptase gene covers over a thousand bases and therefore needs to be sequenced using at least two amplicons.
 In initial analyses we found that a lot of sequences were being discarded for being not full length even though they covered all of the DRMs of interest within the amplicon.
 In many cases, people design amplicons that contain DRM codons that are not directly proximal to the 5’ and 3’ ends in the amplicon.
 Therefore, to ensure maximal coverage and to avoid unnecessary discarding of sequence reads Seq2Res finds the first and last DRM codon positions in the amplicon and considers the sequences covering those positions as optimal full-length.

+4.4.2 Sensitivity test of reference mapping and resistance call by Local Sierra

 We tested the sensitivity of the RAMICS mapping tool and the accuracy of the locally installed version Sierra, using two datasets A and B retrieved from the Stanford HIV drug resistance database.
 The sequence reads in each dataset were fragmented into 3 subsequences with some overlaps, generating three amplicon datasets from each dataset.
 The sequence reads in each dataset were mapped to the reference sequence with RAMICS and the mutation calls at DRM codon positions output by RAMICS, were submitted to local Sierra.

-The comparison of DRM calls and drug resistance calls obtained from Seq2Res to that from the Sierra web service showed that there was only one mutation call in one that was different between the two approaches.
+The comparison of DRM calls and drug resistance calls obtained from Seq2Res to that from the Sierra web service showed that there was only one mutation call in one sequence that was different between the two approaches.

 In order to ascertain why the mutation call did not correspond between Seq2Res and the Stanford database, we manually reviewed the alignment generated from RAMICS alignment and that of the Sierra web service.
-RAMICS identified a deletion of nucleotide at the second position of codon 234 relative to the HXB2 reference translates to an unknown amino acid at that position (Figure 4.2 1A and B).
-The alignment downstream from codon 234 exhibits wild type amino acids in the query sequence (Figure 4.2 1B).
+RAMICS identified a deletion of nucleotide at the second position of codon 234 relative to the HXB2 reference sequence, which translates to an unknown amino acid at that position (Figure 4.23 1A and B).
+The alignment downstream from codon 234 exhibits wild type amino acids in the query sequence (Figure 4.23 1B).